 You know what I found?

-Even if you know exactly what you are doing it can take over 2.2 hours to compile and install OpenCV on your Raspberry Pi.
+Even if you know exactly what you are doing it can take over 2.2 hours to compile and install OpenCV on your Raspberry Pi 3B+.

 I then emailed a sample of novice readers who successfully installed OpenCV on their Pi and asked how long it took them to complete the compile and installation process.

-Perhaps not surprisingly I found the amount of time for novice readers to install OpenCV on their Raspberry Pi jumped nearly 4x to over 8.7 hours.
+Perhaps not surprisingly I found the amount of time for novice readers to install OpenCV on their Raspberry Pi jumped nearly 4x to over 8.7 hours (even longer for the Zero W).

 Clearly, the barrier to entry for many PyImageSearch readers trying to learn OpenCV and computer vision is getting OpenCV itself installed on their Raspberry Pi.

-In an effort to help these readers get the most out of their Raspberry Pi, I have decided to release my own personal Raspbian .img file that has OpenCV pre-configured and pre-installed.
+In an effort to help these readers get the most out of their Raspberry Pi, I have decided to release my own personal Raspbian .img files that have OpenCV pre-configured and pre-installed.

 By bundling the pre-configured Raspbian .img together with Practical Python and OpenCV my goal is to: